 The Company is subject to additional risks and uncertainties as a result of the continued spread of COVID-19 and uncertain market conditions, which could continue to have a material impact on the Company's business and financial results.
-The Company closely monitors and complies with various applicable guidelines and legal requirements in the jurisdictions in which it operates, which may continue to result in reduced business operations in response to new or existing stay-at-home orders, travel restrictions and other social distancing measures.
-The Company's manufacturing partners, suppliers, and customers, have implemented similar operational restrictions.
-Despite reporting an increase in revenue for the three and six months ended June 30, 2021 when compared to the same period in 2020, the Company believes travel restrictions and overall reduced activity has negatively impacted the Company's second quarter 2021 financial results.
-The future effects of COVID-19 are unknown and the Company's financial results may continue to be negatively affected in the future.
+The Company closely monitors and complies with various applicable guidelines and legal requirements in the jurisdictions in which it operates, which may continue to result in reduced business operations in response to new or existing stay-at-home orders, travel restrictions.
+Despite reporting an increase in revenue for the three and nine months ended September 30, 2021 when compared to the same period in 2020, the Company believes travel restrictions and overall reduced activity had a continued negative impact on the Company's third quarter 2021 financial results.
+Given the continued evolution of the COVID-19 pandemic and the related complexities and uncertainties associated with the additional variants, the future effects of COVID-19 are unknown and the Company's financial results may continue to be negatively affected in the future.